OctopusDeploy/blog/blog/2020-07/using-jenkins-pipelines/index.md

 ## Viewing the build information

 The pipeline above pushed two packages to Octopus.
 The first was the JAR file created by Maven.
-The second, pushed with the call to `octopusPushBuildInformation`, create and pushed a build information package.
+The second, pushed with the call to `octopusPushBuildInformation`, created and pushed a build information package.
 This package contains metadata about a package, including a link back to the Jenkins build and GIT commit information.

-If we look at the JAR package that was pushed to the built-in feed, we see that is has a **Build Information** section noting that the package was built by Jenkins and a link back to the Jenkins build:
+If we look at the JAR package that was pushed to the built-in feed, we see that it has a **Build Information** section noting that the package was built by Jenkins and a link back to the Jenkins build:

 ![](buildinfo1.png "width=500")